Why B2B content teams make conversion mistakes?

 Think of it as moving from "here's how our algorithm works" to "here's the business outcome, and here's the technical foundation that makes it possible."

-Sarah's dashboard dilemma was just an indication of how her content creation was failing because she was optimizing for the wrong psychological state.
-The technical teams operated from "competence motivation" (i.e. the need to demonstrate expertise.)
-But her prospects operated from "autonomy motivation" (i.e. the need to make confident decisions.)
+Sarah's dashboard dilemma was just a symptom of how her content creation was failing because she was optimising for the wrong psychological state.
+Her technical teams operated from "competence motivation" (i.e. the need to demonstrate expertise).
+However, her prospects operated from "autonomy motivation" (i.e. the need to make confident decisions).

-This doesn't mean abandoning technical accuracy for technical buyers, by the way.
-CTOs and IT directors still need details on the implementation, but they need them at the right psychological moment.
-The framework recognizes that even highly technical buyers make decisions emotionally first.
-Then, they justify them rationally.
-The technical specifications remain; they're just not doing the heavy lifting of initial persuasion.
+This doesn't mean abandoning technical accuracy.
+CTOs and IT directors still need implementation details, but they need them at the right psychological moment.
+Even highly technical buyers make decisions emotionally first, then justify them rationally.

-Because what happens next—and how you answer that question—will determine whether your content becomes a competitive advantage or continues to drain resources while competitors pull ahead.
+What happens next, and how you answer that question, will determine whether your content becomes a competitive advantage or continues to drain resources while competitors pull ahead.

 *The next post breaks down each of these three levels